Klaus Mylius: Life and career

 Mylius habilitated at the Karl Marx University in Leipzig in 1968 with a thesis on India in Middle Vedic times presented according to Sanskrit sources (reviewers: Karl Ammer, Rigobert Günther and Walter Markov).

 From 1970 to 1976, he worked at the University of Leipzig as a university lecturer in Sanskrit philology in the African and Middle Eastern Studies Section (Section Director: Gert Kück).
-In 1976 he became associate professor for Sanskrit and Indian antiquity here and continued to head the department of Ancient Oriental Studies.
+In 1976, he became associate professor for Sanskrit and Indian antiquity here and continued to head the department of Ancient Oriental Studies.
 He was also a party group organiser (PO) of his party group in the SED here for a time.
 As an unofficial collaborator, Mylius was also active for the Ministry for State Security.

-After the reunification of Germany, Mylius, who is emeritus professor in Leipzig, took on a teaching position from 1990 to 1994 at the University of Bayreuth, Institute for Religious Studies (Director: Ulrich Berner).
-Since 1996 he has been a lecturer in Sanskrit, first at the Institute for Philosophy (Director: Wilhelm K. Essler), then at the Institute for Empirical Linguistics (Director: Jost Gippert) at the Johann Wolfgang Goethe University in Frankfurt am Main.
+After the reunification of Germany, Mylius, who was emeritus professor in Leipzig, took on a teaching position from 1990 to 1994 at the University of Bayreuth, Institute for Religious Studies (Director: Ulrich Berner).
+Beginning in 1996, he was a lecturer in Sanskrit, first at the Institute for Philosophy (Director: Wilhelm K. Essler), then at the Institute for Empirical Linguistics (Director: Jost Gippert) at the Johann Wolfgang Goethe University in Frankfurt am Main.

-Klaus Mylius is an internationally recognised Indologist who represents his special field of Sanskrit and Indian antiquity.
-He continues to realise and publish new book projects in this field to the present day (2018).
+Klaus Mylius was an internationally recognised Indologist who represented his special field of Sanskrit and Indian antiquity.
+He continued to realise and publish new book projects in this field.

 His first marriage was to Karin Mylius, who died in 1986.
 He had a son and a daughter from this marriage.
-Mylius has been married again since 1989.
-He lives in Gottenheim near Freiburg im Breisgau.
+Mylius was married again beginning in 1989.
+He lived in Gottenheim near Freiburg im Breisgau.
+He died on 28 June 2025, at the age of 94.